The book-lovers guide to Dublin bookshops

 Browsing in a well-stocked bookshop can beat the Internet hands down, even if you’re simply hunting for the latest bestseller.
 You’re combining people watching with book buying, and there’s a very special atmosphere to being in the company of fellow book lovers.
 Add knowledgeable staff, and you’re off.
 Choose between Easons on O’Connell Street, Hodges Figgis on Dawson Street and Dubray Books on Grafton Street, where we guarantee you’ll come out with a few extra reads.

-Wondering where to buy Children’s Books?
-All the above have wonderful, dedicated sections where you can not only give the little ones a lifelong love of reading, but you can also buy yourself some quiet time as they head off on their own bookish adventures with old favourites and new.
+Wondering where to buy children’s books?
+All the above have dedicated sections where you can not only give the little ones a lifelong love of reading, but you can also buy yourself some quiet time as they head off on their own bookish adventures with old favourites and new.

 Best second-hand bookshops Dublin

-Look out too for Oxfam Books on Parliament Street, where your purchases are in a very good cause.
-Hidden in plain view on Wicklow Street is the Secret Bookstore, a fabulous jumble of pre-loved books that include some beautiful titles.
+Look out too for Oxfam Books on Parliament Street, where your purchases are for a very good cause.
+Hidden in plain view on Wicklow Street is the Secret Bookstore, a great jumble of pre-loved books that include some beautiful titles.
 In town on a Saturday?
-The open air Temple Bar Book Market takes place from 10.30 am to 5pm in Barnardo Square and is a great spot for spotting familiar faces – in friends, as well as books.
+The open air Temple Bar Book Market takes place from 10.30am to 5pm in Barnardo Square and is a great spot for spotting familiar faces – in friends, as well as books.